Andrej-Peplinski-HBK/openDAQ/app/license_application/README.md

 # Welcome to the License demo application

 ## Introduction
-This application show-cases how to prevent that a custom `protected_analytics_module` can be used in a demo environment, where a user might have tempered with the license component.
+This application show-cases how to prevent that a custom `protected_analytics_module` can be used in a demo environment, where a user might have tempered with a fictious license component.
 The application consists of three modules:

 * `demo application` (console executable)
 * `protected_analytics_module` (dll/so)
 * `license_library` (dll/so)

 where `protected_analytics_module` contains the functionality that we want to protect.
 This is achieved by using `license_library` that verifies that the correct number of licenses are available.
-To prevent malicious users from patching `license_library` to circumvent the license protection we digitally sign `license_library`.
+To prevent malicious users from "patching" the `license_library` to circumvent the license protection; we will digitally sign the `license_library`.
 Thus, any attempt to modify `license_library` will break the digital signature - which will be discovered by the `protected_analytics_module` module, which consequently refused to be loaded into the [openDAQ](../../README.md) SDK.

 ## Preliminary steps
 1. Create your own, self-signed certificate (in absence of a proper certificate)